Overview

 • reliable

-• notification on missing slaves
+• notification on missing/lost agents/VMs

 • measuring of build/test run times and comparing them, alarm when they increase a lot